supasuma/react-teaching/src/pages/1-react-jsx-lesson.md

 ReactDOM.render(<HelloWorld />, document.getElementById('root'));
 ```

-So in the above example the "logic" of declaring a const name & displaying it within the string "Hello World!" is combined with the html <div>'s.
+So in the above example the "logic" of declaring a const name & displaying it within the string "Hello World!" is combined with the html `<div>`'s.

 You can put ANY valid JavaScript expression within those curly braces.

 Beware that JSX uses `className` rather than `class` within the HTML-like bits - I think there are few other instances of this as well.

-React deals with it's separation of concerns using *components* which as far as I'm concerned are just like a Java or Ruby class (the only other languages I know)!
+React deals with it's separation of concerns using *components*.

-Other "interesting" bits to know about JSX is that JSX tags may contain children:
+###Other "interesting" bits to know about JSX

+JSX tags may contain children:

 ```jsx
 const element = (